hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### Effective Usage

-- Use the `CopySnippet` component for meaningful content that needs to be copied, avoiding trivial or readily available text.
-Examples include error messages and lengthy code snippets that don't require a full copy.
+- There's no limit to the number of `CopySnippet` components on a page, but maintain a balance to avoid overwhelming the user or cluttering the interface.
+- Use the `CopySnippet` judiciously for crucial information that users frequently need.
+This keeps the copied content relevant and valuable without causing confusion or clutter.

 !!!
 Dont

+Use the `CopySnippet` component for meaningful content that requires copying, while avoiding trivial or readily available text.
+Examples of suitable content include lengthy code snippets that don't need to be copied in their entirety and easily accessible text that users can manually copy at their discretion.

-![Example of the copy button component not using proper placement] (/assets/components/copy/copy-snippet-usage-example.png =875x*)
+![Example of the copy snippet component not using proper usage] (/assets/components/copy/copy-snippet-usage-example.png =675x*)

+![Example of the copy snippet component not using proper usage] (/assets/components/copy/copy-snippet-usage-example-2.png =675x*)
 !!!

-- There's no limit to the number of `CopySnippet` components on a page, but maintain a balance to avoid overwhelming the user or cluttering the interface.
-- Use the `CopySnippet` judiciously for crucial information that users frequently need.
-This keeps the copied content relevant and valuable without causing confusion or clutter.

 ## Table Usage
 There are a few reasons why using a `CopySnippet` component in a table may not be ideal: